Marcin-Lach/javsc/diary/README.md

 - Define starting position
 - add Group for "enemies"
 - add enemies to the group on being spawned
-- modify enemies spawn script to prevent from spawning really closely to player
 - set RigidBody2D.MaxContacts to more than 0 to make collsion work

 ```python - EnemiesSpawn.gd